nadia-hazem/blog-js/README.md

 # blog-js

-Un blog afin de publier des articles personnels et d’échanger avec vos visiteurs.
-Voici la liste des fonctionnalités :
-- Une page d'accueil : Elle contient les derniers articles mis en ligne et quelques call-to-actions.

-- Une page permettant aux utilisateurs de s'authentifier.
-Sur cette page vous avec un formulaire de connexion et d'inscription au clic d'un bouton.
-L'inscription doit se faire avec une requête asynchrone et les vérifications des formulaires doivent être faites en front et en back.

-- Une fois inscrit et connecté, vous êtes redirigé vers une page affichant les informations du profil.
-L'utilisateur doit pouvoir modifier ses informations et ce sans rechargement de page.

-- Une page qui présente les différents articles du blog.
-La page présente un nombre limité d'articles (entre 5 et 20) avec une pagination pour voir les autres articles.
-Cette pagination doit se faire avec un paramètre GET dans la requête (exemple : ?page=1).

-- Une page qui permet de créer des articles : La page est accessible uniquement aux personnes qui possèdent les rôles permettant de rédiger un article (modérateurs et administrateurs).
-Chaque article est lié à une catégorie.

-- Une page qui affiche le contenu d’un article et les commentaires associés : La récupération de l’article est gérée via un paramètre dans la requête GET (ex :
-?article=1).
-Cette page est donc une template remplie avec les informations de l’article correspondant à chaque fois.

-- Une page d’administration : Ce panel admin permet aux administrateurs de votre site de gérer l’ensemble des utilisateurs, articles, commentaires, catégories, droits, etc.

-Toutes les pages doivent présenter un header et un footer contenant les mêmes liens et ayant les mêmes informations.
+A blog to publish personal articles and exchange with your visitors.
+Here is the list of features:

+- A home page: It contains the latest articles put online and some call-to-actions.

+- A page allowing users to authenticate.
+On this page, a login and registration form at the click of a button.
+Registration must be done with an asynchronous request and form checks must be done front and back.

+- Once registered and logged in, you are redirected to a page displaying profile information.
+The user must be able to modify his information without reloading the page.

+- A page that presents the different articles of the blog.
+The page presents a limited number of articles (between 5 and 20) with pagination to see the other articles.
+This pagination must be done with a GET parameter in the request (example: ?page=1).

+- A page that allows you to create articles: The page is only accessible to people who have the roles to write an article (moderators and administrators).
+Each article is linked to a category.

+- A page that displays the content of an article and the associated comments: The retrieval of the article is managed via a parameter in the GET request (ex: ?article=1).
+This page is therefore a template filled with the information of the corresponding article each time.

+- An administration page: This admin panel allows administrators of your site to manage all users, articles, comments, categories, rights, etc.

+- All pages must have a header and a footer containing the same links and having the same information.